-Many people believe that human beings are the only known species in the animal kingdom who is capable of taking its own life through suicide.
-But why do we do it?
+Many people believe that human beings are the only known species in the animal kingdom who are capable of taking their own life through suicide.
+Yet the question remains, why do we do it?

 An answer to this question could possibly be what Liza Sabater proprietor of the blog the Daily Gotham says:

 SUICIDE IS AN ACT OF LAST RESORT because the pain youre suffering –physical & psychological– is far greater than the thought of death